JunnanDong/junnandong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a first-year research student in DEEP Lab at The Hong Kong Polytechnic University, Department of Computing, supervised by [Dr. Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html "Redirecting to Dr.Huang's homepage").
+I am currently a first-year research student in DEEP Lab at The Hong Kong Polytechnic University, Department of Computing, supervised by [Dr. Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html "Redirecting to Dr.Huang's homepage"). <br>
 <!-- I obtained my Master's degree at HKPolyU in 2021, majored in Information Technology. -->
 Before pursuing higher degrees at HKPolyU, I was an IT Project Manager and Subject Matter Expert at LFLogistics, a world's leading company in supply chain.
 I took lead of the system development and implementation of a large intelligent digital project for over 10 key clients. <br>
 After the fascinating experience there, I ask myself two questions: <br>